cacophony-wj/licentia_black/How-To-Run-Nemesis.md

 Next you must reinstall **every mod that includes custom behavior files.** These include all of the mods listed above, with the exception of "Retimed Hit Frame," which is a modification of vanilla files, not an actual separate mod.
 (I don't believe any particular options are needed but if so I will update this document.)

 Ensure that your _KAIDAN Output_ folder is still empty and launch _Nemesis_ a final time.
-It will prompt for your languge, make certain that it is English, and you will need to check all the proper boxes again.
+It will prompt for your language -- make certain that it is English -- and you will need to check all the proper boxes again.
 It is almost guaranteed to work this time.

 Once you do finish running _Nemesis_ successfully, **refresh MO2** with the `F5` key.